 Best Gifts for Writers

 Everyone knows that the best brainstorming happens in the shower.
 In fact, 72% of people get creative ideas in the shower.
 The worst thing is when you have a great idea in the shower and then you forget it by the time you dry off.
 Not anymore!
-Get you favorite writer a waterproof notepad for the shower.
+Get your favorite writer a waterproof notepad for the shower.
+It even comes with a pencil attached to a suction cup.

 A Block of Ideas